gallenc/solent2Public/workup/experimental/shoppingcart/jsp/week2/README.md

 This example gives answers to last weeks class and  will take you through logging with log4j.

 Look at the log4j2.xml file.
-See  that as well as printing to the terminal it is creting a log file in the target directory
+See  that as well as printing to the terminal it is creating a log file in the target directory

 Look at the answers to last weeks exercise in the example1 project.